pallets-eco/flask-mail/docs/index.rst

 * ``DEFAULT_MAIL_SENDER`` : default ``None``

+In addition the standard Flask ``TESTING`` configuration option is used by flask-mail in unit tests (see below).

 To set up flask-ext with your application use the ``init_mail`` function::

     from flask import Flask